 “We travelled by wagon and horse and go there and our treat was an ice cream cone.
 That was our treat for the day,” Blondeau recalled.

 She says her mother had to get permission from the local Indian agent before she could create those memories with her children.

 “They were like a receipt and you had to tell how long you were going away off the reserve and he signed them to give you his permission,” she said.

 Blondeau remembers a happy childhood spent close to her family, but says that as she grew older she became angry and resentful at how limited her life and future appeared.

 Why didn’t the First Nations people complain you might ask?
 Until 1951 First Nations people were denied the right to counsel; the Indian Act prohibited people to hire a lawyer to defend themselves.

 In addition, Indian Agents in Western Canada were empowered as Justices of the Peace, and so mounting a defence against them would have been difficult.
 As well, people were not allowed to complain to anyone but the Indian Agent (who was the one implementing the policy) So, in fact the Agency could be the perpetrator, judge and complaints officer all in one.

 Why do we need to know this history?
 The TRC report is entitled: Honouring the Truth, Reconciling for the Future.”
-This history illustrates among other things how indigenous people were controlled, in their movements, in their rituals, in their farming and hunting and even in their visits to their children.
-This policy helped create an intergenerational sense of dependency.
+Can you imagine the sense of shame adults, both men and women would feel having to ask permission to go hunting, to go fishing, to go visit their own children?
+What would this do to the self confidence, the self worth people would feel?
+Furthermore this control of Indigenous people, in their movements, in their rituals, in their farming and hunting and even in their visits to their children without question helped create an intergenerational sense of dependency.
 We need to support Indigenous people as they break out of it.